viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

    {{% snippet "show-secret.md" %}}

-   Copy the robot's address and secret and add them into your code.
+   Copy the robot's address and secret and paste them into the definition for the `connect()` function, replacing the two placeholders shown there.

 1. You can run the program from your computer or from your Pi.
-   If you would like to get your program onto your pi, you have a few options.
+   If you would like to get your program onto your Pi, you have a few options.
    If you’re just trying to get this running as quickly as possible, do the following:

    1. In your Pi terminal, navigate to the directory where you’d like to save your code.